stackitcloud/stackit-sdk-go/CONTRIBUTION.md

 ### Implementing a module waiter

-For integration with other tools such as the [STACKIT Terraform Provider](https://github.com/stackitcloud/terraform-provider-stackit) and the [STACKIT CLI](https://github.com/stackitcloud/stackit-cli), there is the need to implement `waiters` for some SDK modules.
-Waiters are routines for resources that are created/updated/deleted asynchronously, which wait until the creation/update/deletion of the specified resource is completed.
-The waiters are located in a folder named `wait` inside each service folder.
+For integration with other tools such as the [STACKIT Terraform Provider](https://github.com/stackitcloud/terraform-provider-stackit) and the [STACKIT CLI](https://github.com/stackitcloud/stackit-cli), there is the need to implement waiters for some SDK modules.
+Waiters are routines that wait for the completion of asynchronous operations.
+They are located in a folder named `wait` inside each service folder.

 Let's suppose you want to implement the waiters for the `Create`, `Update` and `Delete` operations of a resource `bar` of service `foo`: